iho21/Pokedex-proj7/README.md

 Submitted by: Ivan Ho

-Time spent: 11 hours spent in total
+Time spent: 12 hours spent in total

 ## Summary

-Pokedex is an Android app that displays description of Pokemon
+Pokedex is an Android app that displays descriptions of Pokemon.

-If I had to describe this project in three (3) emojis, they would be: **emojis here**
+If I had to describe this project in three (3) emojis, they would be: 💻😍👍

 ## Application Features